Test cricket: Play

+Clothing and equipment

+Traditionally cricketers play in all-white kit.
+Unlike in limited overs cricket, this remains the case in Test cricket, as mandated by the ICC Clothing and Equipment Regulations.

 Competitions

 Tours

 Test cricket is almost always played as a series of matches between two countries, with all matches in the series taking place in the same country (the host).
 Often there is a perpetual trophy that is awarded to the winner, the most famous of which is the Ashes contested between England and Australia.
 There have been two exceptions to the bilateral nature of Test cricket: the 1912 Triangular Tournament, a three-way competition between England, Australia and South Africa (hosted by England), and the Asian Test Championship, an event held in 1998–99 and 2001–02.

 The number of matches in Test series has varied from one to seven.
 Up until the early 1990s, Test series between international teams were organised between the two national cricket organisations with umpires provided by the home team.
 With the entry of more countries into Test cricket, and a wish by the ICC to maintain public interest in Tests in the face of the popularity of One Day International cricket, a rotation system was introduced that sees all ten Test teams playing each other over a six-year cycle, and an official ranking system (with a trophy held by the highest-ranked team).
 In this system, umpires are provided by the ICC.
-An elite panel of eleven umpires was maintained since 2002, and the panel is supplemented by an additional International Panel that includes three umpires named by each Test-playing country.
+An elite panel of umpires was maintained since 2002, and the panel is supplemented by an additional International Panel that includes three umpires named by each Test-playing country.
 The elite umpires officiate almost all Test matches, though usually not Tests involving their home country.